JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 </table>
 <p style="text-align:center"><em>Table 1: NLL across meta‑iterations on our target tasks.
 Best results are in <strong>bold</strong>.</em></p>

 As show in Figure 1 and Table 1, TerRIFIC is able to iteratively refine thousands of cluster weights resulting in significant downstream improvements.
-Due to the high concentration of math and code data in OpenHermes 2.5, the optimization process most drastically improves performance on OpenMathInstruct 2, OpenThoughts-114k, and CodaAlpaca-20.
-It also boosts general language modeling abilities as exhibited by the improvement on Paloma and lack of change on held out DCLM-Baseline, with only small regression in recall (Wikitext).
+Due to the high concentration of math and code data in OpenHermes 2.5, the optimization process most drastically improves performance on OpenMathInstruct 2, OpenThoughts-114k, and CodeAlpaca-20k.
+It also boosts general language modeling abilities as exhibited by the improvement on Paloma and lack of change on held out DCLM-Baseline, with only small regression in recall (WikiText).

-It is also worth acknowledging that only 2 meta-iterations were required to learn data weights that exhibited non-trival performance improvements.
-A grid search over 10_000 cluster weights would have taken many orders of magnitude more compute to yield performance gains.
+It is also worth acknowledging that only 2 meta-iterations were required to learn data weights that exhibited non-trivial performance improvements.
+A grid search over 10,000 cluster weights would have taken many orders of magnitude more compute to yield performance gains.

 ### Scaling Up

 <img src="../media/l2l/overlay_411m_left_14b_right_download.png" alt="Figure 2: Comparing performance at scale" style="max-width:100%; height:auto; display:block; margin: 0 auto;" />
-<p style="text-align:center"><em>Figure 2: Cluster weights transfer seamlessly to runs requireing >11x FLOPs.
+<p style="text-align:center"><em>Figure 2: Cluster weights transfer seamlessly to runs requiring >11x FLOPs.
 Performance comparisons are w.r.t DCLM-Baseline.</em></p>

 In order for our method to be viable, it must translate to larger scale results with minimal regression.
 In order to verify this, we reintroduced the 25B tokens that were held out from the cluster weight learning process.
-We trained 1.4B parameter language models for 28B tokens, a ~14.5x FLOP increase over models used to learn data weights and ~11.6x FLOP increase over our 411m model fully trained.
+We trained 1.4B-parameter language models for 28B tokens, a ~14.5x FLOP increase over models used to learn data weights and ~11.6x FLOP increase over our fully trained 411M model.

 Results in Figure 2 show nearly all performance improvements transfer.
 In fact, general language modeling and recall marginally improve, coding is unchanged and only minor regressions are seen on math and reasoning.
 Due to compute constraints, larger runs were not possible, but the near absence of degredation leads to confidence that performance will continue to transfer.